 Chewing gum can lead to swallowing excess air.
 Furthermore, some chewing gums are sweetened with sugar alcohols that are harder to digest, such as sorbitol, xylitol, and mannitol.

-Foods that can prevent bloating
+A list of foods that can prevent bloating

 Dill seeds have been used for centuries to aid digestion and prevent bloating and stomach cramps.
 They owe this effect mainly to anethole, an active substance that relaxes smooth muscles, including those of the digestive tract.
 If dill seeds are not part of a meal (in bread, soups, vegetable dishes), dill seed tea can be consumed after meals.
 They also go well with salads.

 Pineapple is high in bromelain, an enzyme that aids in the digestion of proteins.
-Most of the bromelain is in the stem, which is edible, if not as tasty.
+Most of the bromelain is in the stem, which is edible, if not as tasty..

 Papaya contains papain, an enzyme that aids in the digestion of proteins.
 Papaya is an excellent addition to salads.